Bikramjit2212/React/README.md

 in project05
 created a background changer to learn about on click and how the functions are getting returned and how the parameters are working and how onclick expects a function to return and it needs the function not the returned value of function because we dont know what the function is returning

+in project06
+created a password generator by using useState, useCallback, useeffect and useRef and learned about them and with that created this project